junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 In these types of problem you will typically need to normalise the inbound data, consider the feature Rooms and BedRooms, the range of values of Rooms is usually larger then BedRooms, we normalise them to have the same influence on fit, and to speed up (depending on the trainer) the time to fitting.
 The trainer we using automatically normalises the features, though the framework provides tools to support normalizing if you need to do this yourself.

 Similarly, depending on the number of features used (and if the model is overfitting) we apply Regularization to the trainer - this essentially keeps all the features but adds a weight to each of the features parameters to reduce the effect.
-IN our case the trainer will handle regularisation, and adjustments can be made when creating the trainer.
+In the sample, the trainer will handle regularisation; alternatively, you can make regularisation adjustments when creating the trainer.

 ```C#